-There is an ever-expanding market for used cooking oil (UCO) as manufacturers discover a number of uses for it, from biofuels to cosmetics.
+There is an ever-expanding UCO (used cooking oil) market as manufacturers discover a number of uses for it, from biofuels to cosmetics.
 It is also known as “yellow grease” or “liquid gold.”
 It is a very desirable commodity and unfortunately, some companies aren’t using the best practices to pick up and redistribute the product.

-We don’t know about the supply that other companies pick up, but the used vegetable oil we buy from companies goes straight to our processing center first.
+We don’t know about the supply that other companies pick up, but the waste vegetable oil we buy from companies goes straight to our processing center first.

 There, we filter the oil and remove the tiny bits of food, flecks of spices, sauces, and other unwanted liquids and debris.
 We then deliver the processed oil to our partners who reuse the oil for a variety of products.

-Recycled Cooking Oil: An Ingredient in Makeup, Soap, and More
+What is Used Cooking Oil used for: An Ingredient in Makeup, Soap, and More

-The list below doesn’t make up the industries of the manufacturers we supply to, but it includes the main uses for recycled cooking oil:
+The list below doesn’t make up the industries of the manufacturers we supply to, but it includes the main yellow grease uses:

 - Cooking Oil